FUNDAMENTALS OF CREATING AND MANAGING DIGITAL COLLECTIONS

 - See the Logistics page for more information about conference access.

 Are you just getting started in digitization and digital preservation?
 Trying to bring several digital projects together into a cohesive digital preservation program?
 Or are you well into a digital collections project and need a refresher on the latest standards and best practices?

-The Digital Directions conference is geared toward professionals working with digital collections at archives, libraries, museums, historical organizations, government agencies, corporate archives, and other organizations that steward digital collections.
-Students are also welcome, and a discounted registration rate is available.
-Participants who are eligible Certified Archivists can earn 6 Archival Recertification Credits (ARCs) through the Academy of Certified Archivists for this program.
+Digital Directions is geared toward professionals working with digital collections at archives, libraries, museums, historical organizations, government agencies, corporate archives, and other organizations that steward digital collections.
+Students are also welcome, and a discounted student registration rate is available.

-TO LEARN MORE about the Digital Directions program, view the Agenda.
+TO LEARN MORE about the Digital Directions program, view the Agenda for June 2023.

 JOIN the NEDCC E-News List to receive updates on the conference.